swarmslab/modquad-simulator/README.md

 # ModQuad and Crazyflie Simulator

+### Versions
+This fork of https://github.com/swarmslab/modquad-simulator works with ROS Noetic on Lubuntu 20.
+Not the master branch, but the modulardynamics branch is where it works at the moment.

 ### Requirements
 * Install crazyflie_ros: https://github.com/whoenig/crazyflie_ros
 * install python packages `$ sudo pip install --upgrade numpy scipy transforms3d`